guymorganb/Random_Password_Generator/README.md

 -The pasword will match the user criteria exactly for all cases.

--Please follow this link to the deployed page : and impliment the aformentioned instructions
+-Please follow this link https://guymorganb.github.io/Random_Password_Generator/ to access the deployed page : and impliment the aformentioned instructions

 ## Credits